How to Create a Registration Form With Email Verification

 Create a New Form

-In the WordPress Dashboard, navigate to WordPress Dashboard > JetFormBuilder > Add New to start creating a new form.
+In the WordPress Dashboard, navigate to the WordPress Dashboard > JetFormBuilder > Add New tab to start creating a new form.

 The form will contain two Text Fields and one Checkbox Field.
-The first Text Field will allow the user to enter the login, and the second Text Field will allow entering the email address.
+The first Text Field will allow the user to enter the email address, and the second Text Field will allow entering the login.
 The Checkbox Field will serve as a “Remember Me” field.

-Click on the first Text Field to edit it.
-In the right sidebar with Block settings, enter a FIELD LABEL and a FORM FIELD NAME values.
+In the right sidebar with Block settings, you can change the FIELD LABEL and FORM FIELD NAME of the Text Fields according to your preferences.

 In the opened pop-up, click the “Add new Option” button.
 Complete a LABEL field — “Remember Me.”
 Insert “1” as the VALUE option.